 Preparing for your travel:

-There are a few things you can do to minimize distress before traveling and arriving at your airline.
+You can do a few things to minimize distress before traveling and arriving at your airline.
 TSA offers a list of things you can do to make you feel as comfortable as possible during this process.

 - At least one month prior to your flight, it is important to discuss your travel plans with your healthcare provider.
 Have them write a letter that explains your’s or your child’s medical condition.